BRITISH INVADERS

 Roman Britain (55 B.C. – 5th century)

-Some invasions were unsuccessful, the actual conquest by Emperor Claudius took place in 43 A.D.
-By 80 A.D. the Romans had conquered England and Wales.
-In 128 A.D.
-Hadrian’s Wall was built to protect the conquered area from the invasions of Picts and Scots from the north.
+Some invasions were unsuccessful, but the actual conquest by Emperor Claudius took place in 43 A.D.
+By 80 A.D., the Romans had conquered England and Wales.
+In 128 A.D., Hadrian’s Wall was built to protect the conquered area from the invasions of Picts and Scots from the north.

 In the 4th century, Roman rule began to decline due to growing chaos in Rome.
 In the 5th century, the Roman army was withdrawn from Britain.
-This left free way to Saxon invaders.
+This left a free way for Saxon invaders.

 The Anglo-Saxon period (5th – 11th century)

-In the 6th century a group of 7 separate kingdoms arose in England: Kent, Northumbria, Mercia, East Anglia, Essex, Sussex and Wessex.
+In the 6th century, a group of 7 separate kingdoms arose in England: Kent, Northumbria, Mercia, East Anglia, Essex, Sussex, and Wessex.
 They were unstable and often at war.
-In the 10th c.
-England was united under the Kings of Wessex.
+In the 10th century, England was united under the Kings of Wessex.

 Viking invasions (9th – 11th c.)